Vaping Illicit Substances

 Risks include:

-• Sometimes the contents or strength of products within vapes can never be fully verified – so the effects and duration of effects can be unpredictable and change depending on the product and type of synthetic cannabinoid.
+• Sometimes the contents or strength of products within vapes cannot be verified.
+This means that the effects and how long they last can be unpredictable.

-• Risks are increased if used with other substances including alcohol and prescription medication.
+• Risk increases if used with other substances including alcohol and prescription medication.

 • You can become dependent on synthetic cannabinoids with regular use.
-For some people using frequently, dependence could develop quickly.
+Dependence can develop quickly.

-• Inhaling synthetic cannabinoids including spice through a vaping pen is extremely dangerous for young people.
+• Inhaling synthetic cannabinoids through a vaping pen (including Spice) is extremely dangerous.

 More widely, reported side-effects of using synthetic cannabinoids have included: